gabe-k/pyasm/README.md

 # pyasm
-Assembler and decompiler for compiled Python
+Assembler and disassembler for compiled Python

 ### makepy
 Builds a pyasm file into a pyc file